Dhadzo/studymate/README.md

 # StudyMate
 StudyMate is a platform for students where they get to interact with others who have similar interests with them.
-It also helps them to find the closest study partners from their current location.This project is still under development and will be updated soon.
+It also helps them to find the closest study partners from their current location.
+This project is still under development and will be updated soon.
 A demo can be found [here](https://tafadzwa-study-mate.herokuapp.com/).

 ## Running the project locally.